smart-facility/cognicity-reports-powertrack/README.md

 There is also a top-level 'defaultLanguage' property which is used if the language code from the tweet cannot be resolved.

 ##### Languages
+twitter.defaultLanguage Sets the default language code used in responses if one can't be determined in the tweet.
 * in - Bahasa Indonesian (language code from Gnip)
 * id - Bahasa Indonesian (language code from Twitter)
 * en - English